'Science is the process that takes us from confusion to understanding'. Brian Greene, Theoretical Physicist.

 Science has changed our lives and is vital to the world’s future prosperity.
 All pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the importance of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 Science in our school is about developing children’s ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.
 The staff at Sunnyfields ensure that all children are exposed to high quality teaching and learning experiences thus developing their scientific enquiry and investigative skills.
 They are immersed in scientific vocabulary, which aids children’s knowledge and understanding not only of the topic they are studying, but of the world around them.
-We intend to provide all children regardless of ethnic origin, gender, class, aptitude or disability, with a broad and balanced science curriculum.
+We intend to provide all children, regardless of their background, with a broad and balanced science curriculum, through which they are able to hone their skills of scientific enquiry and see themselves as scientists.

 We ensure that all children are provided with rich learning experiences that aim to: